Where to Find Training Reporting Tools with Compliance Tracking

 Step 5: Plan for Integration and Scalability

-- Integrate with existing LMS or HR systems
+- Integrate with existing LMS platforms

-- Scale as compliance requirements grow
+- Adding new compliance requirements

 Common Challenges in Compliance Training Reporting

-Impact: False confidence in compliance status.
+Impact: False confidence in compliance status and overlooked capability risks.

-Impact: Loss of trust in compliance data.
+Impact: Loss of trust in compliance data and reporting that does not support decision-making.

 How Learning Elements Can Support You